-Top-Rated Austin DWI Lawyers
+Top-Rated DWI Lawyers & Criminal Defense Attorneys

-Austin Criminal Defense Attorneys
+Top-Rated Criminal Defense Attorneys

 Texas state prosecutors work hard to secure convictions in their cases.
 If you are accused of a crime, whether just being questioned or if you’ve already been arrested, you face jail time, hefty fines, and damage to your reputation.
 It is critical to hire a criminal defense attorney with significant experience, a strong reputation, and the knowledge to defend your case.

 From the simple possession of marijuana all the way up to the distribution of controlled substances, drug charges are treated seriously in Texas and they can carry lifelong consequences.
 No matter the offense, you need quality legal representation with your drug charge to get the best outcome.
+A few unexpected consequences of a Drug Conviction in Texas are a possible driver’s license suspension and losing eligibility for federal student loans.
+These in addition to potential employment issues, future housing applications seeing you have a drug conviction, and having a permanent criminal record are critical reasons to hire and experienced drug charges lawyer if you are facing charges.

 If you have been arrested…